ColinPitrat/kalenji-gps-watch-reader/trunk/README.txt

       Name: filters
       Default value: UnreliablePoints,EmptyLaps

       List of filters to apply on imported data before exporting it.
 A list of filters separated by coma.
+Use 'none' for no filter.
       Filters can be:
        - EmptyLaps: Remove laps with null distance or null duration
        - UnreliablePoints: Remove points for which the device gives a low reliability
+       - NullHeartrate: Copy heartrate from previous point for points that have null value of heartrate

    - Outputs
       Name: outputs